直接跳至内容部分

 Pressing DTF transfers with an iron or handheld heat press requires accurate temperature control.
 Too cool, and your transfer won't stick properly.
 Too hot, and you risk scorching your garment.
 But household irons have varied settings, and handheld presses like Cricut typically offer just three heat levels—so how do you know if you're hitting the right temperature?

 This matters whether you're crafting at home or running a small business.
 Even users with tabletop heat presses, which display specific temperatures, can benefit from verifying their actual operating temperature.
 Getting it right prevents incomplete transfers that require repressing and protects your garments from heat damage.
 In this guide, we show you two simple methods to test your device's temperature and share tips for achieving consistent results.
-Let's jump right into it.

 Temperature test strips serve as disposable thermometers.
 Originally designed for screen printing, they are equally effective for heat pressing.
 These small strips feature temperature-sensitive squares that turn black when they reach specific heat levels.

 The strips come in packs of 16 and cost around $25.
 We recommend the Paper Thermometer brand, which offers clear temperature indicators and reliable results.
 Each strip displays five temperature readings from 290°F to 330°F, making them perfect for dialing in the optimal 310°F needed for DTF transfers.
-These US-made strips are stored easily in any workspace and maintain accuracy when kept in a cool, dry place.

 Pros and cons: Test strips offer slightly better accuracy than infrared thermometers because you can simulate actual pressing conditions.
 However, each strip can only be used once, so you'll need to stock up if you test temperatures frequently.